PUBLICATION ETHICS AND PUBLICATION MALPRACTICE STATEMENT

 Handling Cases of Misconduct

-Once JRSET confirms a violation against JRSET ’s publication ethics, JRSET addresses ethical concerns diligently following an issue-specific standard practice as summarized below.
+Once JRSET confirms a violation against JSSHR ’s publication ethics, JSSHR addresses ethical concerns diligently following an issue-specific standard practice as summarized below.

 - If the author’s explanation is unacceptable and it seems that serious unethical conduct has taken place, the matter is referred to the Publication Committee via Editorial Office.
 After deliberation, the Committee will decide whether the case is sufficiently serious to warrant a ban on future submissions.

-- The authors are prohibited from serving on JRSET editorial board and serving as a reviewer for JRSET Journal.
-JRSET reserves the right to take more actions.
+- The authors are prohibited from serving on JSSHR editorial board and serving as a reviewer for JSSHR Journal.
+JSSHR reserves the right to take more actions.

-- In extreme cases, notifications will be sent to the affiliations of the authors and the authors are prohibited from submitting their work to JRSET for 5 years.
+- In extreme cases, notifications will be sent to the affiliations of the authors and the authors are prohibited from submitting their work to JSSHR for 5 years.

 - In serious cases of fraud that result in retraction of the article, a retraction notice will be published in the journal and will be linked to the article in the online version.
 The online version will also be marked “retracted” with the retraction date.